jim-easterbrook/pywws/doc_src/guides/getstarted.rst

    This directory is referred to elsewhere in the pywws documentation as your data directory.

    Make sure your computer has the right date & time, and time zone, as these are used to label the weather station data.
 If you haven't already done so, it's worth setting up NTP to synchronise your computer to a 'time server'.

-   Make sure your weather station has the correct offset between 'absolute' and 'relative' atmospheric pressure.
-See the instruction book for details on how to set this.

    The first time you run :py:mod:`pywws.LogData` it will create a configuration file in your data directory called 'weather.ini' and then stop.
 You need to edit the configuration file and change the line ``ws type = Unknown`` to ``ws type = 1080`` or ``ws type = 3080``.
 (If your weather station console displays solar illuminance you have a 3080 type, all others are 1080.)
 Then run :py:mod:`pywws.LogData` again.
 This may take several minutes, as it will copy all the data stored in your station's memory.
 The :py:mod:`pywws.LogData` program has a 'verbose' option that increases the amount of messages it displays while running.
 This is useful when running it manually, for example::